 Seaside Garden Design

-This beautiful seaside-inspired garden, called The Blue Greenhouse, was created by designers, Rose Blamey of Windrose Garden Design, and Kimberley Loewen of Flourish Garden Design.
-I shouldn’t have been surprised that this garden was my instant favourite at the BC Home + Garden Show, because I have been long-time fans of their impressive work.
+This beautiful seaside-inspired garden, called The Blue Greenhouse, was created by designers Rose Blamey of Windrose Garden Design and Kimberley Loewen of Flourish Garden Design.
+I shouldn’t have been surprised that this garden was my instant favorite at the BC Home + Garden Show, because I have been long-time fans of their impressive work.

 Photo credit: Allegra

 In such a small space, I was pleased to see a few crafty DIYs like the planter table made from a large pot and a circular glass table top,

 and, the pièce de résistance, this outdoor shower, complete with a river stone basin and octopus towel hook.

 The designers did a wonderful job of whisking me away to a breezy seaside escape.
 I hope that I get to vacation on the Gulf Islands one day, as they have inspired a both vibrant and relaxing space.